William Compton (courtier): Family and early life

-Compton was born around 1482, the only son and heir of Edmund Compton of Warwickshire and Joan, the daughter of Walter Aylworth.
+Compton was born around 1482, the only son and heir of Edmund Compton (d.
+21 April 1493) of Compton, Warwickshire and Joan, the daughter of Walter Aylworth.
 He was around eleven years of age when his father died in 1493, at which time he became a ward of Henry VII, who appointed him page to Prince Henry, Duke of York.
 He was about nine years older than Henry, but the two became close friends.

 Marriage and issue

-He married firstly, in May 1512, Werburga, the daughter of Sir John Brereton and Katherine Berkeley, and widow of Sir Francis Cheyney.
-They had a son and at least two daughters:
+He married firstly, before 10 May 1512, Werburga (1488–1525), the daughter of Sir John Brereton and Katherine Berkeley (d.
+1494), and widow of Sir Francis Cheyne.
+They had two sons and a daughter, including: